jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 A file with Jest tests in it is considered a "Test Suite".
 A single `test` or `it` declares a "Test".
 Tests within a Test Suite can be further grouped by wrapping them with a `describe` block.
 It is important to keep the scope of these blocks in mind when declaring tests or items to support your tests.

 Often when running multiple tests and groups of tests we need to run some code before and/or after each test or group to put the system in the correct state for each run.
 This is typically referred to as "Setup" and "Teardown" in testing.
-Mocks in particular often need to be reset as well as props used in tests as part of a Setup.
+Mocks in particular often need to be reset as well as Props used in tests as part of a Setup.
 Teardown can be used to free up resources allocated during a test (sockets, memory etc), reset state or anything else that has no use after a test is run.
 It is important to remember that you can not count on Jest running your tests in any particular order, so do not rely on the end state of one test as the starting state of another test.

 Jest uses `beforeAll()`, `beforeEach()` for Setup and `afterAll()` and `afterEach()` for Teardown.
 `beforeAll()` and `afterAll()` are run once, before and after all the files in a particular block scope (either entire file, a describe block or a single test). `beforeEach()`and `afterEach()` are run before and after each individual test in a block.